zeroc-ice/ice-builder-xcode/README.md

 # Ice Builder for Xcode

 Ice Builder for Xcode is a command line program to help compile Slice files to C++ or Objective-C in Xcode.
-It supports all recent versions of Xcode, including Xcode 8.
+It supports all recent versions of Xcode.

 ## Install